dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 SimpleDBM Modules
 -----------------

-The core of SimpleDBM is the RSS (named in honor of the first IBM Relational Database prototype System-R Relational Storage System - RSS).
+The core of SimpleDBM_ is the RSS (named in honor of the first IBM Relational Database prototype `System-R <http://www.mcjones.org/System_R/>`_ Relational Storage System).
 The RSS provides the underlying storage structures for transactions, locking, b-trees etc. The RSS API is however, slightly low level for ordinary users.
 It is meant to be used by people interested in build their own Database Engines on top.
 The RSS is described in